bge-barcoding/gene_fetch/README.md

 This tool fetches gene sequences from NCBI databases based on taxonomy IDs (taxids) or taxonomic information.
 It can retrieve both protein and nucleotide sequences for various genes, including protein-coding genes (e.g., cox1, cytb, rbcl, matk) and rRNA genes (e.g., 16S, 18S).

-## Features - UPDATE
+## Feature highlight
-- Fetch protein and/or nucleotide sequences from NCBI databases using taxonomic ID (taxid).
-Handles both direct nucleotide sequences and protein-linked nucleotide references.
+- Fetch protein and/or nucleotide sequences from NCBI GenBank database.
+- Handles both direct nucleotide sequences and protein-linked nucleotide searches (CDS extraction includes fallback mechanisms for atypical annotation formats).
+.
 - Support for both protein-coding and rDNA genes.
+- Single-taxid mode (-s/--single) for retrieving a specified number of target sequences for a particular taxon (default length thresholds are reduced (protein: 50aa, nucleotide: 100bp)).
-- Customisable length filtering thresholds
+- Customisable length filtering thresholds for protein and nucleotide sequences.
-- Automatic taxonomy traversal using NCBI lineage for given taxid when sequences are not found at input taxonomic level.
-I.e., If sequences are not found at the input taxonomic level (e.g. species), the script searches up higher taxonomic ranks (genus, family, etc.) until a suitable sequence is found.
+- Automatic taxonomy traversal: Uses fetched NCBI taxonomic lineage for a given taxid when sequences are not found at the input taxonomic level.
+I.e., Search at given taxid level (e.g., species), if no sequences are found, escalate species->phylum until a suitable sequence is found.
-- By traversing up the fetched NCBI lineage and validating higher taxonomy, potential taxonomic homonyms are avoided.
+- Validates fetched sequence using higher taxonomy, avoiding potential taxonomic homonyms.
-- Robust error handling, logging, and NCBI API rate limiting to comply with guidelines (10 requests/second).
+- Robust error handling, error and progress logging, and NCBI API rate limits (10 requests/second).
 - Handles complex sequence features (e.g., complement strands, joined sequences, WGS entries) in addition to 'simple' cds extaction (if --type nucleotide/both).
-- Single-taxid mode (-s/--single) for retrieving available sequences of a target gene/protein for a specific taxon.
+The tool avoids "unverified" sequences and WGS entries not containing sequence data (i.e. master records).
-- 'Checkpointing' implemented: if a run fails/crashes, the script can be rerun using the same arguments and it will resume from where it stopped.
+- 'Checkpointing': if a run fails/crashes, the script can be rerun using the same arguments and it will resume from where it stopped.
+- When more than 50 matching sequences are found for a sample, the tool fetches summary information for all matches (using NCBI esummary API), orders them by length, and processes the top 10 longest sequences.

 ## Contents
  - [Installation](#installation)